mikeshort10/scheduler-api/README.md

 | 7am-5pm (2nd) | 100  | 0   | 4   |
 | 7am-7pm (3rd) | 1000 | 7   | 0   |

-Additionally, 10,000 penalty points will be added if a Primary must cover another Primary's lunch.
+Additionally, 50,000 penalty points will be added if a Primary must cover another Primary's lunch.
 This would then be a rare occurrence, but not a hard rule.
+If a Primary must cover two lunch, 100,000 additional points are added.